-Prior authorization allows for efficient use of covered services by and ensures members receive the most appropriate level of care, in the most appropriate setting.
+Prior authorization allows for efficient use of covered services and ensures members receive the most appropriate level of care, in the most appropriate setting.
 Prior authorization may be obtained by the member's PCP or by a treating specialist or facility.

 Prior authorization may be required for elective or non-emergency services.
 Elective and urgent inpatient admissions require authorization.
-Prior authorization requirements may be found on the Prior Authorization Lookup Tool on our provider website..
-Our prior authorization forms are located on our provider website at provider.healthybluemo.com.
+Prior authorization requirements may be found on the Prior Authorization Lookup Tool on our provider website.
+Please visit Availity.com to submit prior authorization requests.
+Our prior authorization forms are also located on our provider website at provider.healthybluemo.com.